tsinis/sealed_world/packages/sealed_languages/README.md

 Compile time constant list of all languages accessible via `NaturalLanguage.list` and more over, the **NaturalLanguage** class provides the following methods:

 - `maybeFromValue` - returns a language instance if the value matches the provided value, otherwise returns `null`.
+- `maybeFromCode` - returns a language instance if the value matches any ISO code, otherwise returns `null`.
 - `fromCode` - returns a language instance if the value matches the provided ISO 639-2 code.
 - `fromCodeShort` - returns a language instance if the value matches the provided ISO 639-1 code code.
+- `fromAnyCode` - returns a language instance if the value matches the provided ISO 639-1 or ISO 639-2 code code.
 - `fromName` - returns a language instance if the value matches the provided name.

 and (thanks to sealed nature of the class) functional-style like methods: `whenOrNull`, `maybeWhen`, `when`, `map`, `maybeMap`.
 You can also find a lot of common method you may know from Dart ecosystem - `toString` overrides, `copyWith`, `toJson`, etc.